SkylerJohnson102020/reading-notes/class-06.md

 - Searching by CSS selector - querySelector() will select only the first match found and querySelectorAll() will create a nodelist of all of them.
 Searching my css selectors offers greater flexibilty for searching.

+- Repeating actions for the entire nodelist - this requires the use of the for loop using array syntax.
+The number of items in the nodelist dictates how many times the for loop is run using the .length property applied to the created variable withing the {} of the for loop.
+Each item is given an array [i] number, as always, starting with 0.
+You can then change the value of the class att. within thefor loop using the [i] to indicate which one.

+    - warmObjects[i].className = 'cold';

+The code above applied within the for loop will change the class name and have different css styling applied to it to contain different colors, etc.

+- Traversing the DOM - parentNode, previousSibling, nextSibling, firstChild, lastChild.

+- Whitespace between nodes can be recognized as text nodes.
+These make your code easier to read but removing them helps your page run faster.

+-jQuery - Helps browsers be less inconsistent.

+- nodeValue - this applies to the method using the properties traversing the DOM